Western Canada is large and not everyone lives in a big city

 Start with a conversation amongst neighbours

-Cross-community partnerships do not always mean using a co-operative business model, and the co-operative model is not right for every situation.
+Not all community partnerships in Western Canada require a co-operative business model, and the co-operative model is not right for every situation.
 Sometimes federal/provincial government or traditional market sources are better suited to delivering a service.
 But communities need to have the conversation first to determine what makes the most sense.
 Community leaders need to gather their neighbours and have that conversation.
 And there’s lots of help available to do this.
 Your local economic development agencies or personnel can help facilitate discussions and provide resources.
 Community Futures has a wide range of supports available.
 And here at Co-operatives First, we provide free co-operative business development resources and are more than happy to help facilitate cross-community meetings.

 Okay.
 Sounds promising.
 But how does this work?

 Here are two ways co-operative businesses can deliver regional services that cross community boundaries:

 - The first (and most common) model draws on the consumer co-operative model, which provides individuals an opportunity to purchase shares in a service provider.
 There are many successful examples of this model in practice, including: Access Communications Co-operative Ltd. in Saskatchewan, the Battle River Power Co-op in Alberta, or any of the 170 members of the Alberta Federation of Rural Water Co-operatives Ltd.